SnootierMoon/re-fsm-tool/README.md

 ### Flavors

-Currently supports a mixed version of different flavors.
+Currently supports a weird mixed version of different flavors.
 Eventually, to
 support:

  - Posix Basic/Extended
  - Vim (extension of Posix Basic)
  - PCRE/PCRE2
  - Python, Java, Golang, Rust, C\#

+### Renderers

+ - Viz.js looks nice, but has a low state limit
+ - Dagre/D3 looks a little worse, but has an incredibly high state limit